 Monticello Sunset Pass

+New!
 Enjoy the beauty and tranquility of Monticello at the end of the day with this exclusive pass that allows you to delight in the vistas of Jefferson’s "little mountain" after the regular closing time.
-Arrive in the afternoon, and take part in guided tours of Monticello’s gardens and Mulberry Row, where many of Monticello’s enslaved men and women lived and worked.
+Arrive in the afternoon, and take part in guided tours of Monticello’s gardens and Mulberry Row.
 And then browse the exhibition galleries and Museum Shop on your own before your guided house tour which includes the third-floor Dome Room.
 After the tour, enjoy spectacular views of the setting sun from the mountaintop!

 Included in the Sunset Pass: